 I want to make my book with Adobe InDesign, what are the delivery specifications?

-When you lay out your book using Adobe InDesign, use the following settings:
+When designing your book’s layout using Adobe InDesign, use the following settings:

 I am not a proficient Word-user; can you assist me with the layout?